 The plant contains a lactone,

-AltheaHexacosenyl Lactone (n-hexacos-2-enyl-1,5-olide) for which the Author cannot find the structural formula.
+AltheaHexacosenyl Lactone (n-hexacos-2-enyl-1,5-olide) for which your Author cannot find the structural formula.

 Two steroidal compounds